kitttn/temptest/Quick-Start-Guide.md

 #####Export and Unexport a GPIO

-The first thing to do is export the gpio number that you want to use.
+The first thing to do is export the gpio number that you want to use, in this case, 989.
 ```
 echo 989 > /sys/class/gpio/export
 ```